vishalvatsalya7/vishalvatsalya7.github.io/about.md

 permalink: /about/
 ---

-Vishal is working as part of Azure and OpenAI collaboration in AzureML to fine-tune large OpenAI models optimally and efficiently.
+Vishal is working as Member of Technical Staff at [Microsoft AI Superintelligence](https://microsoft.ai/superintelligence), working on LLM agentic post-training.

 ### Contact me